 1. Get clear on what you want to do next.

 Decide what kind of position(s) you’re seeking, in which industry.
-Beyond helping you focus your search, being able to clearly and succinctly communicate just what you want to do next helps you know how to tell others how they can help you reach your career goals.
+Beyond helping you focus your search, being able to clearly and succinctly communicate just where and how you’ll add value to a company or organization helps you know how to tell others how they can help you reach your career goals.

-Choosing a specific industry may or may not be an issue for you, but you really need to know what kind of work you want to do, as specifically as possible.
+Choosing a specific industry may or may not be an issue for you.
+For some roles, industry doesn’t matter.
+But you really need to know what kind of work you want to do, as specifically as possible.

 2. Compile a list of 15-20 companies or organizations that will meet your career needs.